Azure/iot-edge-v1/doc/devbox_setup.md

 ## Set up cross-compiling for Wind River Linux 7

-This section shows you how to set up a development environment for the Azure IoT Gateway SDK for cross-compiling to Wind River Linux on Ubuntu.
+This section shows you how to set up a development environment for the Azure IoT Edge for cross-compiling to Wind River Linux on Ubuntu.

 1. Set up the Ubuntu system as described in the previous section: [Setting up a Linux development environment](#set-up-a-linux-development-environment).